 Amphibious Squadron EIGHT is one of three tactical amphibious squadrons in the Naval Surface Force, US Atlantic Fleet.
-Currently, the squadron commands the IWO JIMA Amphibious Ready Group which consists of USS IWO JIMA (LHD 7), USS NEW YORK (LPD 21), USS GUNSTON HALL (LSD 44) and the following Naval Support Element detachments; Fleet Surgical Team Four, Tactical Air Control Squadron Twenty One and Naval Beach Group Two Detachment Bravo.
-Previously, the squadron commanded the NASSAU Amphibious Ready Group which consists of USS NASSAU (LHA 4), USS MESA VERDE (LPD 19), USS ASHLAND (LSD 48) and the following Naval Support Element detachments; Fleet Surgical Team Four, Tactical Air Control Squadron Twenty One and Naval Beach Group Two Detachment Bravo.
+Currently, the squadron commands the BATAAN Amphibious Ready Group which consists of USS BATAAN (LHD 5), USS MESA VERDE (LPD 19), USS NEW YORK (LPD 21), USS WHIBEY ISLAND (LSD 41), USS GUNSTON HALL (LSD 44) and the following Naval Support Element detachments; Fleet Surgical Team Six, Tactical Air Control Squadron Two One, and Naval Beach Group Two Detachment Bravo.
+Previously, the squadron commanded the IWO JIMA Amphibious Ready Group which consists of USS IWO JIMA (LHA 7), USS NEW YORK (LPD 21), USS FORT MCHENRY (LSD 43) and the following Naval Support Element detachments; Fleet Surgical Team Eight, Tactical Air Control Squadron Twenty Two and Naval Beach Group Two Detachment Bravo.

 A tactical amphibious squadron's organization is unique.
 Ships are assigned periodically to one of the tactical squadrons for specific operations or for temporary administrative purposes.
 The squadron staff functions for the commander in the operational readiness of each ship.
 The amphibious squadron commander with his staff is charged with responsibilities for planning and executing amphibious operations and deployments with a reinforced Marine Battalion.
 The amphibious squadron staff is capable of planning and executing amphibious assaults at the Marine Expeditionary Unit level with augmenting detachments from a Tactical Air Control Squadron, Naval Beach Group, Special Warfare Group, Explosive Ordnance Disposal Team, and Fleet Surgical Team.
 Additionally it serves as Naval Forces Commander in various Joint Task Force Operations. and Fleet Surgical Team.
 Additionally it serves as Naval Forces Commander in various Joint Task Force Operations.
 Amphibious Ready Groups from the Naval Surface Force, U. S. Atlantic Fleet normally deploy to the Mediterranean.
 However, other regions in the Atlantic Fleet area of responsibility are often included.
 The Amphibious Ready Group's capabilities range from providing medical supplies, personnel and food for evacuation in the event of natural disaster, to landing combat ready Marines ashore.